nrenga/ghz_distillation_qec/qldpc-ghz_protocol_II/README.md

 **Scripts**:

-*LP_MSA_dep.m*: Standard error correction simulation of Lifted Product QLDPC code family with vanilla min-sum algorithm (MSA) decoder; this can be reinterpreted as simulating the Bell pair distillation protocol in the above paper according to the noise setting
+*LP_MSA_dep.m*: Standard error correction simulation of Lifted Product QLDPC code family with min-sum algorithm (MSA) decoder using sequential schedule and normalization; this can be reinterpreted as simulating the Bell pair distillation protocol in the above paper according to the noise setting

-*LP_ghz_simple.m*: Generate performance curves for GHZ distillation with Lifted Product QLDPC code family using Protocol II in the paper; this uses the same vanilla MSA decoder which is different from the optimized decoder used for the results in the paper
+*LP_ghz_simple.m*: Generate performance curves for GHZ distillation with Lifted Product QLDPC code family using Protocol II in the paper; this uses the same MSA decoder with sequential schedule and normalization

 **Functions**: